nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.2.2 Deleting a Student: `delete`

 <div markdown="span" class="alert alert-warning">:exclamation: **Be careful when deleting a student!**
-Deleting a Student also cancels all appointments associated to that Student!
+Deleting a Student also cancels all appointments associated to that Student.
 </div>

 Deletes an existing student.